CVE chaos, MCPs, and the fight for better vulnerability data: a recap of runZero Hour 19

 Imagine a CVE submission process that automatically suggests relevant CWE categories, flags vague descriptions, or nudges CNAs to provide richer references.
 We have the tech.
 We just haven’t built the workflows yet.

-Rapid Response Rundown #
+Rapid response rundown #

 Before we wrapped, we covered several real-world threats that defenders should have on their radar: